garretthoffman/mlflow-modal/.devcontainer/README.md

-# Development
+# Development Container With VS Code

-## Remote Interpreter using Docker and VS Code

-For convienences a docker based development environment is provided in `./.devcontainer` that can be easy built and used as a remote environment in Visual Studio Code.
-To leverage this development environment:
+For convienences a docker based development environment is provided in that can be easy built and used as a remote environment in Visual Studio Code.

-### Getting Started
+## Getting Started

 1. Install [Docker]
 2. Install the [Visual Studio Code]